kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

     --description "quickstart environment for tutorial"
 ```

-You can verify that the Kosli environment was created:
+You can verify that the Kosli *Environment* was created:

 ```shell {.command}
 kosli list environments